carolina-rossman/bcog-final-project-dino-game/README.md

 # Dino Dash
 Dino Dash is an adventurous game where you play as Dino the dinosaur, a dinosaur from a corrupt test lab.
 We are bringing two beloved games together, the dinosaur game (no-wifi Google game) and Jetpack Joyride, to provide our take on the genre of side-scrolling games.
 Together, we have worked to create a sci-fi experience to bring two beloved games together, creating an addictive experience.
 ## Project Details
 ### 1. A brief (3-5 sentences) description of your planned project
-We will be attempting to recreate an advanced version of the no wifi dinosour game.
+We will be attempting to recreate an advanced version of the no wifi dinosaur game.
 The game will include various user-input jumps, and various power-ups and power-downs, ranging from jetpacks, rocket blasters, double score tokens, half score tokens, and shortened jumps.
 The goal of the game is to reach the end, blow up a fence, and escape jurasic park.
 ### 2. For each of the three functions, a very brief (1-2 sentences) description of what the function will do.
       a) One of the functions needs to collect and activate the power-ups and power-downs.
       b) Another function needs to control the dinosaur, including user-inputted jumps.